alexgo-io/alexlab-doc/product-features/farming/key-concepts.md

 ### Cycles and cooldown period

-Farming is measured in cycles. **One cycle** is 525 Stacks blocks, which is approximately **3.5 days**.
+Farming is measured in cycles. **One cycle** is 525 Stacks blocks(After Stacks Nakamoto release, the farming cycle will be counted based on tenure height), which is approximately **3.5 days** or 525 Bitcoin blocks.
 This means that when you stake tokens in a farm, you need to specify the number of cycles you want to lock up your tokens in the farm.
 Rewards are distributed after a cycle ends.

 Your staked tokens will start generating yield on the next upcoming cycle, meaning that there is a **cooldown period** between the time you stake and the start of a new cycle.
 To maximize your earnings, it's best to stake for longer cycle periods, avoiding gaps in rewards due to the cooldown.
 That's why 32-cycle staking is recommended.